 - Cook over high heat for 25 minutes after the water starts boiling.
 In the middle of the process, insert chopsticks in the rice and move up and down for a couple of times.
 This step helps loosen the rice for the same reason mentioned in the step #5.
 The rice shall become sticky and translucent if it is properly cooked.
 Move the rice to a colander.
 Rinse in the running water to cool it off.
 Be very careful as the rice is quite hot.
 Drain.

 - Use a rolling pin to break down the wine yeast to make it almost powder.
 Move the rice into an airtight bowl by batches.
 Sprinkle the wine yeast powder on top of each batch of the cooked rice.
 Gently pat and press down the rice to tighten the mix in the container.

-- Add a 250gram room-temperature water in a clean bow, form a well of 7-8cm in diameter in the center of the rice, rinse your hands in the water to make sure no yeast left in your hands.
+- Add a 250 gram lukewarm water (in 35℃) in a clean bowl, form a well of 7-8cm in diameter in the center of the rice, rinse your hands in the water to make sure no yeast left in your hands.
 Then pour all the water into the well.

 - Cover the container.
 Seal it with cling film or plastic bag.